tralves/100-days-of-code/log.md

 **Today's Progress**: Fixed path bugs when the app in not in the root of the domain.

+### Day 27: Feb 11, 2017

+**Today's Progress**: Fixed file rename, ask fewer permissions, improved error feedback.
+Aaaaand Vue-gdrive finished! (for now).
+The phase 1 of the project is now concluded.
+[Vuejs + GDrive](https://github.com/tralves/vue-gdrive) is a simple text editor with collaboration!
+When/if I have more time, I would like to:

+- Add funcionality to save to a specific folder;
+- Reduce coupling of the modules `GapiIntegration`, `services/file.js` and `actions.js`;
+- Better test coverage...

+Starting phase 2: making a collaborative markdown editor.
+To complete this project, I will grab [Vuejs + GDrive](https://github.com/tralves/vue-gdrive) and then:

+- Configure new google drive app to edit markdown files (.md);
+- Add markdown render;

 <!---
 ### Day 1: June 27, Monday